 Pursuing accreditation helps establish fair and nondiscriminatory personnel practices, formalize important management procedures and boost community and staff confidence in the agency.

-Currently, WUPD is in our second assessment cycle, which is four years long.
-CALEA conducts remote, annual reviews of the accreditation files, leading up to an on-site visit in the fourth year.
+WUPD is now in our third assessment cycle, which runs December 2021-November 2025.
+CALEA conducts annual remote reviews of the accreditation files, leading up to an on-site visit in the fourth year.
 During the on-site visit, assessors will conduct physical inspections of the Department, interact with WUPD staff members and engage community members.